 A total of 17 projects were selected for consideration (list to right).
+The projects highlighted with an asterisk (), over half of the list, were approved for capital or planning funds the OneBayArea Grant (OBAG) Program.
 Some jurisdictions submitted projects that were too conceptual and lacked the detail necessary to score the projects according to the prioritization criteria.
 These projects have been added to a "watch list" and are provided in this report as an informational item.